Close

 Reward Desirable Behavior

-Balancing discipline and rewards is key for fostering positive behavior and academic success.
+Balancing discipline and rewards is key to fostering positive behavior and academic success.
 Acknowledging positive actions through praise can significantly reduce disruptions at school and home.
-For young children, setting regular goals can maintain their motivation and self-esteem.
+For young children, setting regular goals can maintain their motivation and self-esteem and avoid trouble at school.
 You might tie rewards to good behavior, like extra playtime or choosing a preferred dinner.

 Problem Solve with Your Child